Reading time: 4 minutes

 What funds can you transfer to?

-The HMRC publishes a list of Australian super funds that have met these requirements on their website.
+HMRC publishes a list of Australian super funds that have met these requirements on their website.
 It’s important to note that almost all these funds are self-managed super funds (SMSFs).
 That’s because most large Australian industry, retail and public sector funds do not meet the strict QROPS eligibility requirements that were introduced in 2015.

 Under the 2015 UK pension legislation, a QROPS must not allow its members to withdraw funds before they reach the age of 55 unless they are forced to retire due to ill health.
-However, under Australian legislation, superannuation funds can allow their members to withdraw prior to 55 in other limited circumstances, for example if they are in severe financial hardship or on compassionate grounds.
+However, under Australian legislation, super funds can allow their members to withdraw prior to 55 in other limited circumstances, for example if they are in severe financial hardship or on compassionate grounds.
 Australian super funds need to allow for early access to super in these situations, but this also makes them ineligible for UK pension transfers.

-SMSFs are therefore currently the primary vehicle for UK pension fund transfers to Australia.
+SMSFs are therefore the primary vehicle for UK pension fund transfers to Australia.
 These SMSFs are specifically set up to restrict membership to people over the age of 55 in order to qualify as a QROPS.

 What are the tax implications?